 finance.adventure-works.com, which should only be accessible by Finance division.
 With the current application structure, your finance application would be accessible through the wildcard application and by all employees.
 To change this, you exclude your application from your wildcard by configuring Finance as a separate application with more restrictive permissions.

-You need to make sure that a CNAME records exist that points
+Make sure that a CNAME record exists that points

 finance.adventure-works.com points to